Road Signs Franco RS 104 T8

 The reflector is generally in a good condition but it will need cleaning.

-I took the signlight to pieces so that the pieces could all be individually cleaned.
+I took the signlight to pieces, in order that the pieces could all be individually cleaned.
 The lampholders are very unusual and have the wires moulded into them, so I was careful not to damage them during removal.

 I made an attempt at cleaning the reflector, but a lot of the dirt wouldn't clean off, so it was re-sprayed instead.